- 1. The Blue Ocean Strategy - by W. Chan Kim & Renee Mauborgne

 First on our list is the iconic Blue Ocean Strategy.

 What brands used to do is to constantly look over their shoulder and either add more features to beat the competition or constantly underprice their product.
-Instead, this book brings examples of how companies can find differentiators through new technologies, new materials, and channels.
+Instead, this book provides examples of how companies can find differentiators through new technologies, materials, and channels.
 There are a ton of examples of different companies across a wide range of industries and it’s a fascinating read.

 Authors: W. Chan Kim, Renee Mauborgne